 Please see product care information for our products below.
-We include care cards to keep with bed linen, candles and table linen.
+We include care cards to keep with bed linen, candles, cutlery, towels and table linen.

 COTTON BED LINEN

-2. Tumble drying: Avoid where possible - it can lead to your sheets yellowing over time.
-If you must, tumble dry on a low heat setting.
+2. Tumble drying: avoid where possible.
+If you need to, tumble dry on a low heat setting.

-4. Store: ensure there is adequate ventilation and avoid storing in plastic.
+4. Store: ensure there is adequate ventilation and avoid storing in plastic (this can cause yellowing).

 5. Mind your toiletries & household products: avoid products containing benzoyl peroxide, chlorine bleach (it will break down the fibres!) and alpha hydroxy acids.